 TOUCHING MY TOES is our tallest and longest-bodied sanctuary resident.
-Her long legs and ability to heighten her statuesque stance give her giraffe-like qualities.
 She is big, bold, and beautiful.

-Looking at Toes today, it is hard to conceive the beleaguered shell of a being she was at the time she joined our family.
-In March of 2019, TOES was part of a neglect case under the management of the Columbia-Greene SPCA.
-She was one of eight female Thoroughbreds that Unbridled committed to take in.
+Looking at Toes today, it is hard to imagine how she looked at the we rescued her.
+In March of 2019, TOES was part of a cruelty and neglect case under the management of the Columbia-Greene SPCA.
+She was one of eight female Thoroughbreds that Unbridled took in.
 When we met TOES, she was exhausted, worn to a shadow of her former self.
-Her skin shivered over a visible skeleton.
-Her manure caked coat was matted and scattered with patches of rain rot.
+Her coat was caked with manure, and covered with patches of rain rot.
 She was about 350-lbs underweight and wasted to the point that her body had begun to feed on its own muscle.

-Her untrimmed hooves compounded the pain of the infirmities she bore.
-While training and racing, TOES suffered a knee injury and bowed tendon, and trauma enough to calcify her ankle and fuse her pastern joint; all in her left front.
+Her untrimmed hooves compounded the pain of her infirmities.
+While training and racing, TOES suffered a knee injury, bowed tendon, fetlock joint degeneration, and trauma enough to calcify her ankle and fuse her pastern joint; all in her left front.
 She struggled to balance her lanky frame and what little weight she had on three legs, not four.

-TOES earned a total of $244,905 from age two to five in 27 starts.
+Toes raced from the age two until five, in 27 starts she earned $244,905.
 As a registered NY-Bred she generated an additional $50,000 in Breeder and Stallion Awards.
-It is unfathomable that given her size she was sent to the races at age two.
-When her career concluded, she had tallied four wins, each with a different trainer; Mark Hennig, Linda Rice, David Jacobsen, and Robert Barbara.
-On the NYRA circuit she was jostled from stable-to-stable.
-What ailed her wnet unnoticed through the claiming ranks.
-TOES must have run on pure heart and determination.
-She was raced hard, frequently, and with injuries.
+When her career ended, she had tallied four wins, each with a different trainer; Mark Hennig, Linda Rice, David Jacobsen, and Robert Barbara.
+As a "claimer" on the NYRA circuit she was jostled from stable-to-stable.
+What ailed her went unnoticed, untreated, and unrested.